-Going Peopleless Underestimates the Unique Superiority of Human Intelligence, Part 1
+Going Peopleless Underestimates the Unique Superiority of Human Intelligence, Part 1 by Gregory E. Reynolds

 Where is the wisdom we have lost in knowledge?
 Where is the knowledge we have lost in information?
 The cycles of Heaven in twenty centuries Bring us farther from God and nearer to the Dust.